MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiasymbol-get-interruptreturn.md

 ---
-description: "Retrieves a flag that specifies whether the function contains a return from interrupt instruction (for example, the X86 assembly code iret`)."
+description: Retrieves a flag that specifies whether the function contains a return from interrupt instruction (for example, the X86 assembly code iret`).
 title: "IDiaSymbol::get_interruptReturn"
 ms.date: "11/04/2016"
 ms.topic: "reference"